maryliag/blog-sdk/README.md

 🇨🇦
-In this repo, you will find 3 repos, one for each instrumentation mode detailed on http://marylia.dev/?postID=L-otel-sdk-api
+In this repo, you will find 3 folders, one for each instrumentation mode detailed on http://marylia.dev/?postID=L-otel-sdk-api

 To run each one individually:
 1. In your terminal, open the folder you want to test (auto-instrumentation, sdk, manual)